The-Comet-Gaming/CS50_2024_Submissions/README.md

 It is not for public use, distribution or copying.

-It is purely for record keeping and showcasing the progression of knowledge and understanding.
+It is purely for record keeping and showcasing the progression of my knowledge and understanding.